How to Make Beautiful Puff Pastry Apple Roses

 Instructions

-• Lightly grease a muffin tray with melted coocnut oil.
+• Lightly grease a muffin tray with melted coconut oil.
 I made ten beautiful apple roses using two sheets of puff pastry.
 Preheat the oven to 180°c, lightly grease a muffin tray for 10 roses.

-• Cut the lemon in half, remove the seeds and squeeze out the juice.
+• Cut the lemon in half, remove the seeds, and squeeze out the juice.

-• Prepare the apples, wash them with their skins, and cut out the core with an apple corer, cut the apple in half and then cut thin slices (not too thin so they break when the apple is heated) Arrange them on a big plate and coat them with lemon juice and melted coconut oil.
+• Prepare the apples, wash them with their skins, and cut out the core with an apple corer.
+Cut the apple in half and then cut thin slices (not too thin so they break when the apple is heated).
+Arrange them on a big plate and coat them with lemon juice and melted coconut oil.

 • If using a microwave, heat the apple slices on a microwave-safe plate for 3-5 minutes until softened, checking every 30 seconds.
-If you don't have a microwave, steam the slices for a few minutes and add the coconut oil and lemon juice after steaming so the apples absorb the flavor.
+If you don't have a microwave, steam the slices for a few minutes and add the coconut oil and lemon juice so the apples absorb the flavor.
 Keep the plate covered with a kitchen towel until ready to use.

 • Roll out the SQUARE or RECTANGLE puff pastry sheets to less than 1/8-inch thickness.
-Use a pizza cutter or a sharp pointed knife to cut five rectangles. (see images below).
+Use a pizza cutter or a sharp, pointed knife to cut five rectangles. (see images below).
 NOTE: You can get 5 roses from each sheet of pastry.
 The pastry weight for each pack is approximately 260 grams.

 • Spread a thin layer of strawberry jam along the center of the pastry strip, covering it evenly.
 Sprinkle almond flour over the jam.